Debitsuccess/debitsuccess-api/docs/API List/Customer Services/Overdue-Status-Changes.md

-Retrievethe details of overdue statuses or amount changesbased on the specified date range.
+Retrieve the details of overdue statuses or amount changesbased on the specified date range.

 ### Endpoints